microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

 We will use a helper python script to convert ONNX format models into ORT format models, and to create the configuration file for use with the minimal build.
 This will require the standard ONNX Runtime python package to be installed.

-  - Install the ONNX Runtime nightly python package from https://test.pypi.org/project/ort-nightly/
+  - Install the ONNX Runtime python package from https://pypi.org/project/onnxruntime/.
+Version 1.5.2 or later is required.
-    - e.g. `pip install -i https://test.pypi.org/simple/ ort-nightly`
+    - `pip install onnxruntime`
     - ensure that any existing ONNX Runtime python package was uninstalled first, or use `-U` with the above command to upgrade an existing package
-    - using the nightly package is temporary until ONNX Runtime version 1.5 is released
   - Copy all the ONNX models you wish to convert and use with the minimal build into a directory
   - Convert the ONNX models to ORT format
     - `python <ONNX Runtime repository root>/tools/python/convert_onnx_models_to_ort.py <path to directory containing one or more .onnx models>`